BongaGougota0/Project_Schoolsplusplus/README.md

 ## About Project

-schools++ is an innovative online learning channel for high school learners.
+schools++ is an online learning channel for high school learners.
+Learners can watch video tutorial, submit exercise work for marking and post questions \
+in the form of images.

 ## Use Cases
 #### Learner Profile
 - client, user.
 Learner sees only questions in their grade.
 Create post(Question post), Edit Post, Delete Post, Comment and Upload.
 Each account has access to only two subjects (e.g Mathematics and Natural Sciences) for grades 7 - 9.
+- Grades 10 - 12, have access to two - four subjects contents (Maths, Sciences and Accounting)
 #### Tutor Profile
 - Comment, Reject Post(Assigned task), Reject Submission, Upload Feedback (Marked File) .
 Completes tasks(questions by learners) and marking uploaded documents.
-Tutor only sees questions that are assigned to.
+Tutor only sees questions that are assigned to them.
 Access to all grade content (grades 7 - 12).
 #### Admin Profile
 - Edit Post, Delete Post, Comment and Upload.
 Manages tutor applications, verifies all account activities, allocates tasks and submissions to tutors.